tibssy/RoundZer0/README.md

 ## Acknowledgments

-Thank you to my mentor, Brian Macharia, for his continuous support and valuable feedback.
+Thank you to my mentor, **Brian Macharia**, for his continuous support and valuable feedback.
 His tips and resources have been instrumental in enhancing my coding and testing skills.